 - Evolving blockchain technology: The last challenge is to work with blockchain itself.
 Blockchain is a new technology and is evolving at a rapid pace.
 Implementing blockchain right now will mean more implementation challenges in the future.

-- The flow of Information: Another big challenge is to manage the flow of information that takes place between the different entities in logistics.
-If the trade is international, it becomes more complex due to the entry of more entity in the whole process.
+- The flow of Information: Another big challenge is managing the flow of information between the different entities in logistics.
+If the trade is international, it becomes more complex due to more entities’ entry in the whole process.